-The Supplier Code of Business Conduct sets out the principles and practices of ethical business practice that the Company expects of its suppliers of goods and services as well as specific expectations regarding the workplace standards and business practices of its suppliers.
-The Code incorporates many international labour standards including working hours, human rights, discrimination and forced labour, safe and healthy work environments, environmental protection among other concerns such as unlawful payments.
-Officers of the Company responsible for business units or corporate support groups are responsible for ensuring that they obtain the certification to Code requirements from each of the suppliers with whom they do business.
+The Company's Supplier Code of Business Conduct sets out the principles and practices of ethical business practice that the Company expects of its suppliers of goods and services.
+The Code sets out specific expectations regarding supplier workplace standards and business practices including working hours, human rights, discrimination and forced labour, safe and healthy work environments, environmental protection and other concerns such as The officers who lead the Company's business units and corporate unlawful payments. support groups are responsible for ensuring that they obtain certification of adherence to Code requirements from suppliers with whom they do business.
 Compliance with the code is monitored through periodic assessments of suppliers, including third-party audits where appropriate.
-Oversight responsibility for the Supplier Code of Business Conduct has been delegated by the Board of Directors to the Social Responsibility and Risk Governance Committee.
+Oversight responsibility for the Supplier Code of Business Conduct has been delegated by the Board of Directors to the Social Responsibility and Risk Governance The Company's Compliance Department monitors and reports on Code Committee. compliance to this Committee.

 Maintaining a high standard of performance with respect to environment, health and safety ("EHS") is considered by the Company to be a fundamental obligation and necessary to the health and well-being of all stakeholders.
-The Company has in place an EHS policy and an EHS system to ensure ongoing compliance with regulations and consistent application of programs and policies across the organization.
+The Company has established an EHS policy and an EHS system to ensure ongoing compliance with laws and regulations and consistent application of programs and policies across the organization.
 The Company has in place an effective structure to manage EHS matters led by a Director of Compliance with oversight governed by the Social Responsibility and Risk Governance Committee.

-Canadian Tire has implemented its EHS policy through several initiatives.
-For example, the Company has actively participated in developing product stewardship programs in connection with products it sells.
-During 2004, these efforts included participating in Ontario government initiatives on recycling used oil, filters and containers, recycling scrap tires and Blue Box funding.
-In Quebec, the Company participated in developing a training program in connection with retail pesticide sales and a program to provide funding for packaging and printed material recycling.
+Canadian Tire has undertaken a broad range of EHS activities which support the Company's EHS policy.
+For example, the Company has actively participated in product stewardship programs in connection with products it sells.
+During 2005, these efforts included participating in the Ontario government's Blue Box funding program, and in Quebec, a training program in connection with retail pesticide sales and a program to provide funding for packaging and printed material recycling.

-In 2004, the Company also worked to improve the availability of product safety information for chemical products it sells by launching web-based access to Material Safety Data Sheets ("MSDS") replacing the MSDS Faxback service.
-Within six months of commencing this web-based access, over 5,500 MSDS have been accessed on-line.
+In 2005, the Company also continued the availability of product safety information for chemical products it sells through web-based access to Material Safety Data Sheets ("MSDS").
+Since inception of this web-based access, over 33,000 MSDS have been accessed on-line.